-2.1.6 Continuous Integration
+2.1.7 Continuous Integration

 Continuous Integration is the system that tests changes to code using the virtual quadcopter software.
 We plan to expand the tests to allow for more thorough testing of code.
 This will require expanded functionality of the virtual quadcopter to allow for testing of all components of the software as well as control algorithms.
-The tests are run automatically by a git hook script once new changes are pushed to the repository.
+A flight simulator will aid the testing of the control algorithms.
+We are planning on creating a robust flight simulator based on an existing flight dynamics engine which will be further integrated with the virtual quad software.
+On the server side of our git repository, the integration tests are run automatically by a git hook script once new changes are pushed to the repository.